-You can talk to a lot of people about workplace mediation, but if you are stuck in limbo on gardening leave, or you have no income because you have been unfairly dismissed, or your project manager is upsetting your best client, you don’t have time to talk.
+You can talk to a lot of people about Employment mediation, but a if you are stuck in limbo on gardening leave, or you have no income because you have been unfairly dismissed, or your project manager is upsetting your best client, you don’t have time to talk.

-The second type of employment dispute is between the employer and an employee.
+The second type of dispute is between the employer and an employee.
+We refer to that, as you would expect, as an employment dispute.
+We are very happy to assist in resolving any such dispute.

 The considerations for a dispute between an employer and an employee are slightly different.